cinemapub/cpl_renamer/README.md

 * this will rename all playlists and save them into folders `$PLAYLIST_ROOT/2022W40/renamed/KANT/KANT-PUB2022-10-05Avatar1OV2DS1`, so 1 folder per site and then a subfolder per playlist, with the site code als in the new name.

 ## Script Usage

+The whole operation can be done with the `process_folder.sh` scripts, which calls the PHP modules when it's required.

 ```
 Program : process_folder.sh  by p.forret@brightfish.be
 Version : v0.1.1 (2022-10-05 22:08)